Typical annual income...

 There is more detail information about this from the Government here.

-All foster carers must register as self-employed and pay National Insurance contributions.
+Foster carers must register as self-employed & pay relevent National Insurance contributions.

-More information regarding Self-Employed National Insurance is available on the Government website here.
+More information regarding Self-Employed National Insurance can be found on the Government website here.

-Fostering counts as self-employment, so you may be entitled to Working Tax Credit and also Child Tax Credit if you have children of your own.
+Fostering counts as self-employment, so you will be entitled to continue claiming for Working Tax Credit/ Universal credit and also Child Tax Credit if you have children of your own.